FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

 ## Adding a Suggest container

 You need to annotate an element with the `data-container="suggestType"` attribute for each suggest type configured in the FACT-Finder backend.

-If no suggestions are found for this type the `ff-suggest` element hides the annotated container.
+The `ff-suggest` element hides the annotated container if no suggestions are found for this type.

 In addition you need to add an `ff-suggest-item` element inside the container.
 All received suggestions for this type are inserted at this position and will be an exact copy of this element.

 Repeat this process for all configured suggest types.